 - We recommend you choose Cookies before you click on Clear Now.
 Wait for the process to finish and restart your browser.
 Check to see if the problem is gone now.

 - Clear your browsing data in Google Chrome by clicking on the three vertical dots in the top right corner of its window.
 After that, click on the “More tools” option and then “Clear browsing data”.
-In order to clear everything choose the “the beginning of time” setting as the time period and select what types of data you wish to delete.
+In order to clear everything to choose the “the beginning of time” setting as the time period and select what types of data you wish to delete.
 We recommend you clear out the cache and cookies.

 - In order to get rid of ALL cookies, again click on the three dots and select Settings.
 Scroll down to the bottom and expand the Advanced settings.

-- Open Content settings and scroll down to the list of all cookies that remained after you have already deleted them in the Step 1.
+- Open Content settings and scroll down to the list of all cookies that remained after you have already deleted them in Step 1.
 Delete either all cookies you find there.

 - Restart your computer again and check if the 2000 Network Error still appears when watching a stream on Twitch.